 When to apply

-The normal closing date for applications to reach the UCAS office is 15 January 2013, except for Medicine where the closing date was 15 October 2012.
+The normal closing date for applications to reach the UCAS office is 15 January 2014, except for Medicine where the closing date is 15 October 2013.

 You are advised to apply as early as is consistent with having made a careful and considered choice of institutions and courses.
 It is in your best interests to apply before the 15 January deadline.
 However, late applications, including those from outside the UK/EU, are in practice accepted by UCAS and the University of Leicester throughout the remainder of the application year, but are considered at the University’s discretion.

 - The institution code for the University of Leicester is LEICR L34.